Tuesday, January 20, 2026

 The newsroom-as-set trend, specially-designed for BCTV (CHAN-TV), made the news studio look less conventional and more like a high-functioning, authentic and professional newsroom.

-Having been a purpose-built concept, this BCTV newsroom-as-set trend being synonymous with Tony Parsons was unique, as it mixed the newsroom backdrop with multi-monitor control rooms.
+Having been a purpose-built concept, this BCTV newsroom-as-set trend being synonymous with Tony Parsons was unique in mixing the regular newsroom backdrop with multi-monitor control rooms.

 For BCTV's purpose-built newsroom set, it felt like a room with desks, but also the nerve centre of the entire British Columbia, indeed BC's command centre.